mdn/content/files/en-us/web/security/practical_implementation_guides/csp/index.md

 ## Problem

-Cross-site scripting ({{Glossary("Cross-site_scripting", "XSS")}}) attacks are generally due to a lack of control and awareness of the sources from which site resources are loaded.
+The main problem this article focuses on is Cross-site scripting ({{Glossary("Cross-site_scripting", "XSS")}}) attacks.
+These are generally due to a lack of control and awareness of the sources from which site resources are loaded.
 This problem gets more difficult to manage as sites become larger and more complex and increasingly rely on third-party resources such as JavaScript libraries.

+CSP can also help to fix other problems, which are covered in other articles:

+- [Preventing clickjacking](/en-US/docs/Web/Security/Practical_implementation_guides/Clickjacking) by stopping your site being embedded into {{htmlelement("iframe")}} elements.
+This is done using the CSP [`frame-ancestors`](/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) directive.
+- Preventing [manipulator-in-the-middle](/en-US/docs/Glossary/MitM) (MiTM) attacks by upgrading any HTTP connections to HTTPS.
+This is helped by the CSP [`upgrade-insecure-requests`](/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) directive.
+See [HSTS implementation](/en-US/docs/Web/Security/Practical_implementation_guides/TLS#http_strict_transport_security_implementation) for more details.

 ## Solution